Master of Science in Biology (MS) Curriculum

 3 BIO518 Chemical Analysis Laboratory

 This laboratory teaches the proper design, implementation and analysis of modern techniques in instrumental chemistry, encompassing spectroscopy, electrochemistry, and separation science.
 In addition, several inorganic compounds are synthesized and characterized.
 Student-originated research projects are used extensively throughout this course.
-Prerequisite: enrollment in MS Biology program or permission of instructor.
 Additional Fee(s): Laboratory fee.

 3 BIO519 Immunology